-10 Note: There are instances where access routes should not be consolidated; their purposes may be at odds with one another or one consolidated route cannot effectively provide access to resources required by the public.
+&lt;sup>20 Note: There are instances where access routes should not be consolidated; their purposes may be at odds with one another or one consolidated route cannot effectively provide access to resources required by the public.

-Chapter 2: Public Access

-Management Guidelines: Trails Within and Between Developing Areas

-- A. General.
-The following guidelines pertain to the siting and development of trails within developed or developing areas and between these areas.
-This is a more specific application of the general public use easement.
-These types of facilities provide movement areas for people and, if appropriate, wildlife.
-The width and siting of trail corridors depends upon their function and location.
-Easements are used to create an access corridor, similar to the more general public use easements described previously. - B. Requirement for Trails.
+B. Requirement for Trails.
 The Department shall assess the need for public access before selling, leasing, or otherwise disposing of the land estate.
-If local access needs are identified through the adjudication and agency or public review process, access trails shall be reserved.
+If local access needs are identified through the adjudication and agency or public review process, access trails may be reserved.
 This will occur through the retention of state land in public ownership or through the creation of a public use easement.
-Under either approach, the public is to have the right of access within the area of state land or the public use easement. - C. Ownership.
-The following factors shall be considered by DNR in making the decision to retain the access corridor under state ownership or to provide for public access through a public use easement: - 1) If the access (usually a trail within a developed or developing area) is used as a neighborhood collector trail that connects to a public open space system or a trail of regional significance, access should be retained in public ownership. - 2) If a trail is used as access by neighborhood residents, it should be dedicated to local government or established as an easement to an entity willing to accept maintenance and management responsibility.
-This would typically occur when the purpose is to establish access between lots or to improve pedestrian circulation within subdivision. - 3) If the access provides a connection to other areas and is considered of regional or statewide significance, it should be retained in public ownership. - D. Width of Trail Corridors.
-The width of the access corridor 11 shall be determined according to its function and location: - 1) Within developed or developing areas, access corridors shall not be less than 25 feet in width for pedestrian movement and not less than 40 feet if motorized movement (other than car or truck) can be expected in addition to pedestrian travel.
-In areas where topographic conditions restrict development, widths less than 40 feet may be considered.
-12
+Under either approach, the public is to have the right of access within the area of state land or the public use easement.

+C. Ownership.
+The following factors shall be considered by DNR in making the decision to retain the access corridor under state ownership or to provide for public access through a public use easement:

+- 1) If the access (usually a trail within a developed or developing area) is used as a neighborhood collector trail that connects to a public open space system or a trail of regional significance, access should be retained in public ownership. - 2) If a trail is used as access by neighborhood residents, it should be dedicated to local government or established as an easement to an entity willing to accept maintenance and management responsibility.
+This would typically occur when the purpose is to establish access between lots or to improve pedestrian circulation within subdivision. - 3) If the access provides a connection to other areas and is considered of regional or statewide significance, it should be retained in public ownership. - 4) If the trail is of regional or statewide significance or connects to a public open space system, it should be retained by the state.

+D. Width of Trail Corridors.
+The width of the access corridor shall be determined according to its function and location:

+- Within developed or developing areas, access corridors shall not be less than 25 feet in width for pedestrian movement and not less than 40 feet if motorized movement (other than car or truck) can be expected in addition to pedestrian travel.
+In areas where topographic conditions restrict development, widths less than 40 feet may be considered. - 2) In all other areas, the width shall vary with terrain, function, and the need for separation from other uses, but shall not be less than 50 feet.

-11 An access corridor includes the tread of the trail and an area immediately adjacent to the tread.
+&lt;sup>21 An access corridor includes the tread of the trail and an area immediately adjacent to the tread.

-12 Note: These standards apply to motorized uses other than cars or trucks, or similar sized and types of vehicles.
+&lt;sup>22 Note: These standards apply to motorized uses other than cars or trucks, or similar sized and types of vehicles.
 The standards of 11 AAC 51.015(d)(1)(D) apply when a 'neighborhood service road' is to be established or when a public use easement is to be used by cars or trucks.
 The width of this road or easement is not less than 60 feet.